shlee2112/si507final/README.md

 ![Image of Database Diagram](https://github.com/shlee2112/si507final/blob/master/img/database_diagram.png)

 ### Description
-In my database, there are **Parks**, **Cast**, and **Director**, tables.
+In my database, there are **Parks** and **States** tables.

 #### Parks
 **Parks** table has 7 variables: 'id', 'name', 'location', 'description', 'state', 'established_date', and 'visitors_2018'. 'id' is the primary key of this table.
-Also, 'states' has a many-to-one relationship with 'state' of **States** table.
+Also, 'state' has a many-to-one relationship with 'state' of **States** table.
+Data from **parks.csv** is automatically imported to this table.

 #### States
-**States** table has 4 variables: 'id', 'state', 'abbreviation' and 'url'. 'id' is the primary key, and 'state' has a one-to-many relationship with 'states' of **Parks** table.
+**States** table has 4 variables: 'id', 'state', 'abbreviation' and 'url'. 'id' is the primary key, and 'state' has a one-to-many relationship with 'state' of **Parks** table.
+Data from **states.csv** is automatically imported to this table.

 ## Requirements

-You need to install **BeautifulSoup** to run this script and get National Sites information.
-To run this script, you need to install Flask into you computer, because it needs to import Flask when the script is running.
-You can look at my ***requirements.txt*** file to see all the applications I install to run the script successfully.
+To run this script, you need to install all requirements with `pip install -r requirements.txt`.
+You can look at my ***requirements.txt*** file to see all the applications I installed to run the script successfully.

 #### requirement.txt
 - alabaster==0.7.12